FAIRit/fe-plant-me-up/public/README.md

 ![](src/../../src/assets/plantMeUpG.jpg)

-## Grow your personal jungle with PLANT ME UP.
+## Visit `https://plant-me-up.web.app/` and grow your personal jungle with PLANT ME UP.

 ___
 #### I create this project with React and Firebase.
 If you want to test it locally: